When Is An Appeal The Right Decision?

 If you believe that your property valuation is inflated, you have the right to file an administrative appeal.
 Property tax appeals are made before local tax authorities to contest a property assessment and request a change in the assessment to fair market value.

-Property owners in Minnesota have more than a year of opportunity to appeal their property value assessments.
+Property owners in Minnesota have more than a year’s time to appeal their property value assessments.
 This is because Minnesota’s tax laws dictate that property taxes are paid in arrears.

 The assessor establishes your property value each year on January 2, but you do not pay the taxes based on that assessment until May 15 and October 15 of the following year.
 The deadline to appeal with the Minnesota Tax Court is April 30th of the year the taxes are due.